blbadger/blbadger.github.io/smaller-lms.md

 we get the output (ie one token)

 $$
+X \circ W_0 = \\
+\\
 \begin{bmatrix}
 2x_{0, 0}+1x_{1, 0}+0x_{2, 0} & 2x_{0, 1}+1x_{1, 1}+0x_{2, 1}\\
 \end{bmatrix}
 $$

 Likewise, with two convlutional feature weight layers we perform the same operation with the second to recieve a 2x2 output and for three we have a 3x2 output.
-If we concatenate the weight layers together in a single matrix such that each column weight becomes a matrix column, we want to use an upper triangular mask:
+If we concatenate the weight layers together in a single matrix such that each column weight becomes a matrix column, we want to use an upper triangular mask: in this case, the convolutional weight matrix $W$

 $$
+W =
 \begin{bmatrix}
 2 & 1 & 1\\
-1 & 1 & 1\\
+1 & 1 & 4\\
 1 & 3 & 1\\
 \end{bmatrix}
 $$

-becomes
+becomes the masked weight matrix

 $$
+m(W)
 \begin{bmatrix}
 2 & 1 & 1\\
 0 & 1 & 4\\